gschmutz/stream-processing-workshop/05-twitter-data-ingestion-with-apache-nifi/README.md

 Click on **Apply** to close the properties of the **GetTwitter** processor.

-The processor stil shows the yellow marker, this is because the out-going relationship is neither used nor terminated.
+The processor still shows the yellow marker, this is because the out-going relationship is neither used nor terminated.
 Of course we want to use it, but for that we first need the Kafka Processor to send the message onwards.

 ### Adding a Kafka Processor
 Drag a new Processor into the Canvas, just below the **GetTwitter** processor.

-Edit **kafka** into the Filter field on top right.
+Enter **kafka** into the Filter field on top right.
 Only the processors related to Kafka will be shown (16 out of 260).
-16 seems to be a lot, they are both for publising as well as consuming and additionally there a different processors for different Kafka versions.
+16 seems to be a lot, they are both for publishing as well as consuming and additionally there a different processors for different Kafka versions.

 Scroll down to **PublishKafka\_1\_0** and select it.
 Click on **Add** to add the **PublishKafka\_1\_0** processor.